-Origen prayer teachings were written at Caesarea in North West Israel about the year 236 AD.
+The Origen prayer teaching was written at Caesarea in North West Israel about the year 236 AD.
 It was part of the Early Church manuscript called "The Apostolic Fathers."
-Origen Adamantius (184-253 AD) who was born and grew up in Alexandria to become a Hellenistic scholar, ascetic, and early Christian theologian, describes in one part of this book how to pray.
+Origen Adamantius (184-253 AD), born and grew up in Alexandria to become a Hellenistic scholar, ascetic, and early Christian theologian, describes in one part of this book how to pray.
 He writes, "Settle your mind.
-Put yourself in God's presence and act as though God was there, looking at you.
+Put yourself in God's presence and act as though God were there, looking at you.
 Then you will hear the Lord's reply as in Isaiah 58.9, 'Here I am.'"✞

-In "The First Advance, Church History 1, A.D.
-29-500," "This is the greatest answer to prayer, to know the presence of God.
+In "The First Advance, Church History 1, AD 29-500," John Foster wrote, "This is the greatest answer to prayer, to know the presence of God.
 You do not pray alone.
 Christ prays with you, and the angels, who rejoice over one sinner who turns to God, pray with you."
-In Daniel 6.10 we are also told when to pray, "Now when Daniel learned that the decree had been published, he went home to his upstairs room where the windows opened toward Jerusalem.
-Three times a day he got down on his knees and prayed, giving thanks to his God, just as he had done before."
-You are told to pray always, because the good life is a prayer.
-Prayer, in the ordinary sense, should be at least three times each day, morning as in Psalm 5.3, "In the morning, Lord, you hear my voice; in the morning I lay my requests before you and wait expectantly."
-Peter went to pray at noon as in Acts 10.9, "About noon the following day as they were on their journey and approaching the city, Peter went up on the roof to pray."
-We should pray in the evening as in Psalm 141.2 "May my prayer be set before you like incense; may the lifting up of my hands be like the evening sacrifice."
+We are also instructed by Daniel 6.10 when to pray.
+"Daniel went home to his upstairs room where the windows opened toward Jerusalem.
+Three times a day, he knelt and prayed, giving thanks to his God, as he had done before."
+We should always pray because the good life is a prayer.
+Prayer should be at least three times each day, morning, noon, and evening.
+In Psalm 5.3, we read, "In the morning, Lord, you hear my voice; in the morning I lay my requests before you and wait expectantly."
+Saint Peter prayed at noon in Acts 10.9, "About noon the following day as they were on their journey and approaching the city, Peter went up on the roof to pray."
+We should also pray in the evening as in Psalm 141.2, "May my prayer be presented like incense; may the lifting up of my hands be like the evening sacrifice."
 Then the question arises, "Should you stand, kneel or sit to pray?"
 The best position, according to Origen is, "to stand, with hands held out, and eyes looking up, even as you want to lift your soul, and raise your mind to God."
 The Origen prayer teaching continues, "Kneeling is right when you are asking God's forgiveness.
 But you may pray sitting if your feet ache, or even lying down if you have a fever.
 Sometimes, for example, at sea, or in a crowd, you must not bother about the position at all."✞